gxlb/gogp/README.md

       		Reverse work, this mode is used to gen .gp file from a real-go file.
       		If set this flag, the filePath flag must be a .gpg file path related to GoPath.
   		<filePath>  string
-      		Path that gogp will work, if not set, it will work on GoPath.
+      		Path that gogp will work.
+GoPath and WorkPath is allowed.

 		Detail desctription:
 		1. .gpg files